 5. Notify the Better Business Bureau about the incident.

 Although the BBB probably won’t resolve your dispute, talking about the situation you experienced with the moving company can prevent others from dealing with similar problems.
-Having a poor review on the record can be enough pressure to cause some companies to relent and release your possessions.
+Having a poor review on the record can be enough pressure to cause some companies to relent and release their possessions.

 You may see a different response.
 Some moving companies take an “eye for an eye” approach and leave poor reviews online about you.
 A few have even made harassing phone calls to employers, friends, or family members by searching through public records.
 It helps to take note of each incident to build a solid civil case against the agency.